earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 We would often need such objects to be immutable, perhaps, we can use tuples?
 However, with tuples, we need to remember what each of the field stands for—and access them using the index.
 We can consider switching to a dictionary because the keys will now indicate what the fields are.
 But we *can* modify a dictionary in place, so we may accidentally modify fields that you do not intend to.
 And each created tuple or dictionary object is an independent entity; there is no template that we can use to create objects of similar type.

 Here's where named tuples can help.
-Named tuples are tuples with named attributes.
+Named tuples are tuples with **named attributes**.
 So they give you the immutability of tuples and readability of dictionaries.
 In addition, once you define a named tuple of a specific type, you can use that to create many instances of that named tuple type.

+To create a named tuple, you can use `namedtuple` from the `collections` module that is built into the Python standard library.
+You can pass in the named tuple type (this is analogous to the class name) and the fields as a space-delimited string.
+You can as well pass in the field names as a list of strings.

+`BookNT` is the functional named tuple equivalent of the `BookDC` data class:

 ~~~{.python caption="main.py"}
 from collections import namedtuple

 BookNT = namedtuple('BookNT','title author genre standalone')
 ~~~

+You can now create instances of `BookNT`:

 ~~~{.python caption="main.py"}
 book2 = BookNT('Deep Work','Cal Newport','Nonfiction', True)